Euclidean mirrors: enhanced vacuum decay from reflected instantons: Introduction

 The Schwinger effect is not necessarily restricted to QED.
 More general, it applies to quantum field theories (QFTs) containing a $U(1)$ gauge field.
 There may be also generalisations to non-Abelian gauge fields as for instance in Quantum Chromodynamics (QCD) \cite{Casher:1978wy}.
 Furthermore, in recent years there has been interesting progress on investigations from a much more fundamental point of view within holographic models to study, for instance, the effect of catastrophic instability \cite{Semenoff:2011ng,Bolognesi:2012gr,Sato:2013iua,Hashimoto:2014dza,Fadafan:2015iwa}, effects in confining gauge theories \cite{Kawai:2013xya,Sato:2013pxa,Sato:2013hyw,Sato:2013dwa,Dietrich:2014ala,Hashimoto:2014yya,Ghodrati:2015rta,Akal-holo:2017}, and making even the connection to the recently proposed ER = EPR conjecture \cite{Sonner:2013mba,Fischler:2014ama}.

-In this paper we will focus on the enormous enhancement of the decay rate via the dynamically assisted mechanism.
-This mechanism basically applies in an electric background that is assumed to be the superposition of a slowly varying strong field and a much faster varying weak field.
-A fully analytical treatment with such a combined electric background is in general difficult to perform.
-We utilise the semiclassical instanton approach to employ the reflection picture\footnote{It is important to note that the effect of dynamical assistance requires the nonperturbative treatment of the weak rapid field, see e.g. \cite{Dunne:2009gi}.} \cite{Schutzhold:2008pz}.
-According to this description the enhancement can be simply understood as instanton reflections in Euclidean spacetime.
-We show that many properties and characteristic features of this mechanism can be explained by means of such reflections.
-Particularly, we focus on the role of the assisting weak rapid field that, depending on its profile, has remarkable affects on the vacuum decay rate \cite{Nuriman:2012hn,Linder:2015vta,Aleksandrov:2017owa}.
-Based on geometrical considerations, we explain the origin for such significant differences.
+In this paper we will focus on the enormous enhancement of the decay rate via two mechanisms, the usual assisted mechanism \cite{Schutzhold:2008pz} and the assisted dynamical mechanism.
+Both basically apply if the strong field is superimposed with a much faster varying weak field with the difference that in the standard assisted mechanism the former one is assumed to be (locally) static.
+A fully analytical treatment for such combined electric backgrounds is in general extremely challenging.
+We utilise the semiclassical instanton approach to employ the reflection\footnote{It is important to note that the effect of assistance requires in general the nonperturbative treatment of the weak rapid field, see e.g. \cite{Dunne:2009gi}.
+Such a treatment is realised in the reflection picture.} picture, cf. \cite{Schutzhold:2008pz}.
+According to this description, the enhancement can be simply understood as instanton reflections in Euclidean spacetime.
+We find that many properties and characteristic features can be explained by means of such reflections even when poles in the instanton plane do not exist or the strong field is inhomogeneous as well.
+Particularly, we focus on the role of the assisting weak rapid field that, depending on its profile, has remarkable affects on the vacuum decay rate \cite{Nuriman:2012hn,Linder:2015vta,Aleksandrov:2017owa,Torgrimsson:2017pzs}.
+In the assisted dynamical mechanism, we demonstrate how the effect of the weak field alters in the presence of a nonstatic strong field.
+Based on geometric considerations, we explain the origin for significant differences.